MicrocontrollersDev/Alternatives/README.md

 # This is a place where alternatives to poorly made Minecraft mods as well as clients (and Chachy) can be stored.

-This repo now serves primarily as an "alpha" version of [Proudmuslim's website](https://proudmuslim.tech/).
+While this repo does serve as its own entity, it will also serve as an "alpha" version of [Proudmuslim's website](https://proudmuslim.tech/) where everything is much more organized, looks better, and is easier to navigate.
 Here is where I create initial changes and will then occasionally push these changes to his repo when I feel a substantial amount or important changes have been made.
-For this reason, information in here may sometimes be wrong or incomplete, but it will always be up to date.

 # For Contributing: